KSAH-42/RabbitOM/RabbitOM/Streaming/Rtp/ReadMe.txt

-﻿refactor the aggregator for implementing jitter extract method from the method, and add the sort and timeing code inside the jitter, and simply the aggregator and remove the event handler Sorted etc...
+﻿refactor the aggregator for implementing jitter class and the timing code inside the jitter, and inside the rtpbuilder keep the aggregator and maybe remove some event handlers

-so:

-public event EventHandler<RtpSequenceEventArgs> SequenceSorting;

-public event EventHandler<RtpSequenceEventArgs> SequenceSorted;

-these event will be moved when the jitter